dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 a successful unification of the a thrown term with a "catcher" term passed to [`catch/3`](https://www.swi-prolog.org/pldoc/doc_for?object=catch/3).

-The generator for user-readble error messages based on the exception term can be found in `boot/messages.pl`, where there is code like this:
+The generator for user-readable error messages based on the exception term can be found in `boot/messages.pl`, where there is code like this:

 ```prolog
 iso_message(resource_error(Missing)) -->